jgallenrenau/Viaplay-Tech-Test/README.md

 Our architecture strictly follows **SOLID principles** to ensure maintainable and extensible code:

 ### **S - Single Responsibility Principle** 🎯
-- **Each module has one reason to change**: DomainKit handles business logic, NetworkingKit handles HTTP, StorageKit handles persistence.
+- **Each module has one reason to change**: Domain handles business logic, NetworkingKit handles HTTP, StorageKit handles persistence.
 - **Each class has one responsibility**: `GetRootPageUseCase` only fetches root page, `HTTPClient` only makes HTTP requests.
 - **Benefits**: Easier testing, debugging, and maintenance.